khvedant02/Neurosymbolic-Mental-Health-Monitoring-COVID19/README.md

 - `requirements.txt`: Lists all dependencies required to run the project.

 ## Data Sharing
-Access to the datasets used in our study is currently restricted to tweet IDs due to Twitter's data sharing policies.
-Researchers can access these IDs and related datasets via the following link: [Access Tweet IDs and Datasets](https://example.com/dataset-link).
+Due to Twitter's data-sharing policies, access to the datasets used in our study is currently restricted to tweet IDs.
+Researchers can access these IDs and related datasets via the following link: [Access Tweet IDs and Datasets]([https://example.com/dataset-link](https://drive.google.com/drive/folders/19YGyTZRF-GHDZFPvrzYUxi6KWsin3OjM?usp=sharing)).
 These IDs can be hydrated using Twitter API tools for replication of our study or further analysis.

 ## Installation
 To set up your environment for replicating our analysis or adapting the methodologies: